DanielNunezAlvarez/opensky/README.md

   3. A table with the results retrieved from the API call.
 The table has pagination and its columns can be sorted and hidden/shown.
 It is possible to add and remove data in a very easy way.
   4. A interactive map with the location of the arrival airport and all departure aiports.

+The frontend allows the possibility of adding additional pages that can be reached through the main menu.

+### Docker

+The file `docker-compose.yml` deploys a Docker container with one service for the API backend and one service for the Angular frontend.
+These services are based on the images created in the respective `Dockerfile`.